liezzzlll/liezzzlll/poetry.md

 <div id="friendship">
     <img src="{{ '/assets/img/friendship.jpg' | prepend: site.baseurl }}" alt="platonic love">
 </div>
-#aigeneratedimage found it cute hehehe
+#aigeneratedimage #promptbyme found it cute hehehe

 ## the duality of (wo)man
 There's a strange pain in the saying that 2 things can be true\